Home

 (1904-1942)

-Paul Ernest Stoner was born on Nov.
+Paul Ernest Stoner -- also known as Ernest Paul Stoner -- was born on Nov.
 15, 1904 in Sistersville, Tyler County, WV, the son of Nathan C. and Letitia (Harbaugh) Stoner.

 As a boy, Paul moved with his parents to Robinson, Crawford County, IL, where his father was engaged in a national oilfield leasing business.
 He graduated in 1923 from Robinson Township High School.

-Paul married Mary Weiand.
+Paul married C. Mary Weiand (1908- ? ), a native of Indiana.
 He was from a Protestant background, and she was a member of the Catholic faith.

-Paul and Mary are seen at right.
-In the photo of Paul, note the logo of the NRA (National Recovery Administration) on the door at the top of the steps.
+In the photo seen here of Paul on the steps, note the logo of the NRA (National Recovery Administration) on the door at the top of the steps.
 The NRA was the brainchild of President Franklin Delano Roosevelt during the Great Depression as a way to bring the U.S. economy back to health.

-The Stoners first resided in Robinson, and were there circa 1936.
-Later, they moved to Marion, Grant County, IN, east of Kokomo.
+The Stoners first resided in Charleston, Kanawha County, WV circa 1935.
+By the following year, in 1936, they were back in Robinson.
+When the federal census enumeration was made in 1940, the couple had relocated once more to Marion, Grant County, IN, east of Kokomo.
 Their home was at 217 West 10th Street.

-In the early 1940s, Paul began to suffer from a brain tumor.
-His behavior may have turned erratic, and in February 1942 his sister Dorothy Sheldon quit her job at Dana Corporation in Ohio and went to Marion to care for him.
+At about that time, he began to suffer from a brain tumor.
+His behavior have turned erratic, and in February 1942 his sister Dorothy Sheldon quit her job at Dana Corporation in Ohio and went to Marion to care for him.

 Sadly, Paul did not recover.
 He passed away just a few months later, on June 18, 1942, at the Veterans' Administration Hospital in Marion.